 Progression from CTF Stage 3 to CTF Stage 4 is standard dependant and only allowed for already approved standards.

-Together with the progression of the CTF to increasing responsibility, additional parts of ISO/IEC 17025 may apply (see OD-2048-F3) and provisions specified in clause 2 of this OD.
+Together with the progression of the CTF to increasing responsibility, additional parts of ISO/IEC 17025 may apply (see OD-2048-F3 and OD.2048-F3-2) and provisions specified in clause 2 of this OD.

 Criteria for maintaining recognition for Stages 2, 3 and 4

 12.1 Stage 2

+In order for the CTF to maintain the current Stage of recognition:

 each of the tests in the CTF’s Scope that have been witnessed is carried out correctly;